 Australian guidelines to reduce health risks from drinking alcohol.

-NHMRC has released the draft revised Australian guidelines to reduce health risks from drinking alcohol for public consultation.
-The guidelines are being updated to reflect the most recent and best available evidence on the health effects of drinking alcohol.
+NHMRC is updating the Australian guidelines to reduce health risks from drinking alcohol (2009) to reflect the most recent and best available evidence on the health effects of alcohol consumption.

 “We’re not telling Australians how much to drink.
 We’re providing advice about the health risks from drinking alcohol so that we can all make informed decisions in our daily lives.
 This advice has been developed over the past three years using the best health evidence available.”